 Series A in 2015

-Leon Nanodrugs is a specialized product development company focused on enhancing existing drug formulations through nanotechnology.
-The company develops a pipeline of next-generation nano-formulated drugs that improve the bioavailability of poorly water-soluble medications.
-Utilizing its proprietary MJR® Technology platform, Leon Nanodrugs creates either polymeric or crystalline nanoparticles designed to offer significant differentiation and added benefits for patients.
-In addition to its drug development efforts, the company provides services that support pre-clinical and clinical stage formulations for clients, including new chemical entities and established branded drugs.
-Through its innovative approach, Leon Nanodrugs aims to improve patient outcomes in the pharmaceutical industry.
+Leon Nanodrugs is a specialized product development company focused on enhancing existing drug formulations through advanced nanotechnology.
+The company develops a pipeline of improved drug products aimed at increasing the bioavailability of poorly water-soluble medicines.
+Utilizing its proprietary MJR® Technology platform, Leon Nanodrugs creates both polymeric and crystalline nanoparticles, which provide significant differentiation and added benefits for patients.
+The company also offers services that support pre-clinical and clinical-stage formulations for clients’ new chemical entities or established branded drugs, facilitating access to next-generation nano-formulated therapies that aim to improve patient outcomes.

 Leukocare